BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 159 ---

-17.1.2015 EN Official Journal of the European Union L 12/159

 9. The notional linear Minimum Capital Requirement for life insurance or reinsurance activity shall be equal to the
 following: